florentianayuwono/NCL-Academy/ncl_academy_website/README.md

 2. Navigate to /ncl_academy_website folder.

-2. Open a cmd/terminal in the folder and run the command 'flutter run -d chrome'.
+2. Open a cmd/terminal in the folder and run the command `flutter run -d chrome`.

-**Make sure you have Flutter installed on your machine!
+**Make sure you have Flutter installed on your machine!**

 For help getting started with Flutter development, view the